ilichkaya/laravel-restify/docs-v2/content/en/auth/authentication.md

 ## Export auth controllers

-All of these routes are handle by default, so you can just use them.
+All of these routes are handled by default, so you can just use them.
 However, you can customize each of them by exporting auth controllers:

 ```shell
 php artisan restify:auth
 ```
-So you have all auth controllers, blade email files exported into your project.
+So you have all auth controllers and blade email files exported into your project.

 ## Sanctum Middleware